 The exact start point of last month’s deadly Limassol fire has been identified by the American experts, government spokesman Konstantinos Letymbiotis said on Monday, adding that a comprehensive report with full details will be handed over in the next couple of weeks.

-“[The report] will form the basis of the government’s assessment for taking the next steps,” Letymbiotis said.
+“The report will form the basis of the government’s assessment for taking the next steps,” Letymbiotis said.

 Christodoulides thanked the ATF for their support “in every stage of the investigations” and said he was looking forward to receiving further input from the US experts.

 “We’re ready to listen (…),” the president said.
+“And we’re always very glad to work with the US government.”

-While concrete information on the outbreak and cause of the fire could only be provided once the report was completed, Letymbiotis said that the US experts had put together “a detailed timetable” based on a comprehensive set of data including information from authorities as well as personal interviews.
+While concrete information on the outbreak and cause of the fire could only be provided once the report was completed, Letymbiotis said the US experts had put together “a detailed timetable” based on a comprehensive set of data including information from authorities as well as personal interviews.

 “[The experts] have utilised all technological possibilities through the information at their disposal,” he said.
 This included simulations and daily site visits, he added.